kaylinvdw/Group20/readMe.md

 - **Vendor Management**: Login and registration system for vendors
 - **Textbook Management**: Organize textbooks by universisties and suppliers
 - **Price Comparisons**: Comparing textbook prices from different suppliers
+- **Easy Purchasing Access**: Click on prices to go directly to the supplier of the textbook (only on Calculus tetxbook currently)

 ## Database Setup